ashleykleynhans/runpod-api/templates/gpu/wuerstchen/README.md

 Note that this does not work out of the box with encrypted volumes!

-This is a custom packaged template for The Text Generation Web UI.
+This is a custom packaged template for Würstchen.

 I do not maintain the code for this repo,
 I just package everything together so that it is